 (c) When making a payment via this Website, you will be asked to provide some personal information, including:

 (i) Child’s name, class, date of birth, relevant medical conditions;

 (ii) Parent’s name, phone numbers, email address, postal address (if shipping is required); and

 This information is required by our administration staff to match your child’s enrolment to their payment, and also by our Bank to process your credit card.
 When the payment has been approved, you will be sent a receipt by email.
 Sydney Academy of Chess stores this personal information (excluding credit card details) on our secure database, for the purposes of keeping accurate records of enrolments and payments.

 (d) Payment for school chess classes, workshops, private lessons and tournaments is due in advance.

 (e) If your payment is 28 days or more overdue, then a $10 administration fee will be added to your amount owing.
 You agree that the fee referred to in this clause represents a genuine pre-estimate of the administration costs we incur in responding to your late payment.

-(f) No free trial lessons are offered under any circumstances.
-Any one-off lessons or trial classes must be paid for.
+(f) No free trial lessons are offered unless there is a special promotion directly from Sydney Academy of Chess, offering a free trial lesson, which involves submitting an electronic form to register your child in advance.
+Otherwise, any one-off lessons or trial classes must be paid for.

 (g) Additional terms and conditions may apply to purchases of goods or Services, all of which terms are made a part of these Terms of Service by this reference.
 You agree to abide by such other terms and conditions.
 If there is any conflict between these Terms of Service and the terms posted for or application to specific Services of this Website, the latter terms shall prevail to the extent of any inconsistency.